carbon-language/carbon-lang/openmp/runtime/README.txt

 example, if you want to build with gcc instead of icc, type:

 make compiler=gcc

-There is also an experimental CMake build system.
-This is *not* yet supported for production use and resulting binaries have not been checked for compatibility.

 On OS X* machines, it is possible to build universal (or fat) libraries which include both IA-32 architecture and Intel(R) 64 architecture objects in a